I Found a Rainbow At the End of My Hunt For a Vaccine Appointment

 –Hawaiian proverb

-Check out Steven Businger’s interview on Science Friday for more rainbow science.
+Check out Steven Businger’s interview on Science Friday for more rainbow physics.

 If you’re new to It’s Not Just You, SUBSCRIBE HERE to receive an essay every Sunday.
+And write to me at: Susanna@time.com

 COPING KIT ⛱